 In terms of field guiding OR establishing a foundation in any wildlife-orientated career, we would suggest either our 55-day EcoTraining Field Guide course (followed shortly thereafter by the 28-day EcoTraining Trails Guide course) or the Professional Field Guide course (just short of one year) – the Professional Field Guide programme being the most comprehensive.

 Why should I do the Professional Field Guide course?

 With our highly successful one-year Professional Field Guide course, graduates can walk away with FGASA Apprentice Field Guide and FGASA Apprentice Trails Guide status qualifications, as well as several short specialised qualifications and modules such as Tracking, Basic Birding, Advanced Birding and Advanced Rifle Handling.

 Certificates also included are the Rifle Firearm Proficiency and Wilderness Medicine Level 1 & 2 (first aid) certificates.
 Graduates also walk away with practical experience from the placement programme.

 The fee for the Professional Field Guide Course will include accommodation, meals, transfers at the beginning and end (as well as inter-camp transfers), instructors and training, wilderness medicine course, activities, laundry, select uniform, FGASA registration, exams and moderation and PFTC.

 What are FGASA and CATHSSETA?

 FGASA is the Field Guides Association of Southern Africa.
 CATHSSETA is the Culture, Arts, Tourism, and Hospitality SETA (Sector Education Training Authority) for the South African government.
 These bodies are responsible for regulating the standard of guiding in South Africa.

-We are a FGASA-endorsed training provider, with our EcoTraining Field Guide and EcoTraining Trails Guide qualifications accredited with them.
+We are an FGASA-endorsed training provider, with our EcoTraining Field Guide and EcoTraining Trails Guide qualifications accredited with them.
 We now also have our EcoTraining Field Guide qualification directly accredited with CATHSSETA.